syncfusion-content/fileformat-docs/File-Formats/DocIO/Format-Chart-Title.md

 ## Set the Chart Title Name

-The following code snippet shows how to set the chart title name.
+The following code snippet illustrates how to set the chart title name.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}